berenslab/iclr-dataset/README.md

 ```

 ## Data version and maintenance

-The dataset will be updated yearly.
+**Oct 2025:** added blind submissions to ICLR 2026.
+Improved keywords parsing (splitting by semicolon), also for previous years.

-**Update May 2025:** added full information on ICLR 2025 submissions.
+**May 2025:** added full information on ICLR 2025 submissions.
 Fixed some bugs in scraping of 2017--2018 submissions.
 Added a new column with OpenReview IDs of each author (starting with 2021).

-**Update Oct 2024:** added blind submissions to ICLR 2025 and new labels.
+**Oct 2024:** added blind submissions to ICLR 2025 and new labels.

 Labels are the same as for the 2024 dataset (see paper), except for: